 I’ve often heard that one person’s trash is another person’s treasure.
-I discovered that firsthand on a recent walk through our neighborhood.
+I discovered that firsthand on a walk through our neighborhood one year.
 As my husband and I rounded the corner of a nearby street, I noticed something sitting by the curbside of a home.
 I immediately saw beauty – garden art–in what someone else had designated as a discard for garbage pickup.

 Actual Garden Treasures